scintill/pwsafejs/README.md

 ---
 Browser-based viewer for Password Safe v3 files (http://passwordsafe.sourceforge.net/)

-*NOTE:* This is alpha quality and hasn't been checked much for security yet, nor am I any sort of expert on security.
-The password file is sent as-is (that is, an encrypted binary file) from the server to your browser, where it is decrypted by this application using the passphrase you supply.
-Nobody should be able to see your passwords by sniffing the network, and your decrypted data (hopefully) won't be cached by the browser/OS, but I don't think I can forensically scrub secrets, and I could be missing something obvious... use at your own risk.
+*NOTE:* This is beta quality and hasn't been checked much for security, nor am I any sort of expert on security.
+It's probably best to consider a _weak_ passphrase as _no_ passphrase, especially since you are publishing your passphrase database online.
+Use at your own risk, and please read the security notes below.

 Intro and use
 ---